achrista/conwai/README.md

 The revenue achieved with the equipment is required for training of the model.

+The use of particular AI methods will be decided after analysing the available data.

 ## Challenges

-Access to the data even of owned equipment is sometimes limited by manufacturers.
+Access to the data of the equipment is sometimes limited by manufacturers.
 The exchange of revenue data between contractors operating in the same market might not be possible.

 ## What next?